canonical/github-runner-operator/README.md

 For example, if the charm is deployed with 2 units `juju deploy <charm> -n 2` and the `containers` value of 3 is in use, there will be a total of 6 container based runners, three on each unit.

-## Reconcilation
+## Reconciliation

 Each unit will periodically check the number of idle runners at an interval that is configured using the `check-interval` setting to maintain the configured number of runners.
 During the check, all offline runners are unregistered from GitHub and corresponding containers or virtual machines are destroyed.

 If there are more idle runners than configured, the oldest idle runners are unregistered and destroyed.
 If there are less idle runners than configured, new runners are spawn and registered with GitHub.